 5. Helopssa Dog Allergy Chews Yeast-Free Salmon Oil

-- Yeast-free for sensitive pups
+- Yeast-free for sensitive dogs

 - High salmon oil content